-The West Highland Way is one of the UK's finest long distance walks, but the path runs close to a busy main road and avoids the mountain tops.
-NOT The West Highland Way describes alternative routes over mountains, smaller hills or high passes to all but one of the Way's nine stages, providing alternatives away from the main roads.
+NOT The West Highland Way describes alternative routes over mountains, smaller hills or high passes to all but one of the West Highland Way's nine stages, providing alternatives away from the main roads.
 With add-on day trips over Ben Lomond or Beinn Dorain.
 Includes 2 two-day routes for warm-up trips.

 The West Highland Way is one of the finest of Britain’s long-distance paths.
 It passes through six separate mountain ranges, running from Scotland’s largest city, Glasgow alongside her longest loch, to the foot of Scotland’s highest mountains.
 But it runs close to a busy main road and avoids the mountain tops.